dietrichm/usebb-docker/README.md

 * Clone UseBB 1 into `../usebb`.
 * Copy `config.php` from this project to `../usebb/config.php`.
-* Run `docker-compose up -d`.
+* Run `docker compose up -d`.
 The first time, it will take a while before all containers are built and ready.
 * Go to [the register page](http://0.0.0.0/panel.php?act=register) and click "I accept".
 * Fill in the credentials for your admin account and click "Register".
 * Proceed to [log in](http://0.0.0.0/panel.php?act=login) using your specified credentials.